shopware/docs/guides/plugins/plugins/api/multi-inventory.md

 The following examples contain payloads for typical use-cases of this feature.
 Basically all new entities fully support the Admin API via sync service or their generic entity endpoints.

-### Creating or Updating a WarehouseGroup and assigning it to an existing Warehouse
+### Creating or updating a WarehouseGroup and assigning it to an existing Warehouse

 ```json